nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Add a CSS class that gives a blue background, for use on the cursor selection.
     * Add to the cursor placement routine a parameter for whether or not to move the anchor as well, defaulting to yes.
 If the anchor does not move, ensure that all leaf nodes between the